akamai/esi-test-server-docker/README.md

 network_type = dialup
 ```

 The ETS services run on the following ports of docker container: 80 (main port), 81 (sandbox),  82 (ESI playground), 83 (ESI processing), with a hostname of `localhost`.
-But only the main (80) port of the docker image/container need to be exposed to outside, and it should be always mapped (explicitly or implicitly) to `ETS port` on your local machine.
-Playground is accessible by http://localhost:<ETS port>/playground.
-If you need direct access to sandbox use http://localhost:<ETS port>/sandbox.
+But only the main (80) port of the docker image/container need to be exposed to outside, and it should be always mapped (explicitly or implicitly) to **ETS port** on your local machine.
+Playground is accessible by `http://localhost:<ETS port>/playground`.
+If you need direct access to sandbox use `http://localhost:<ETS port>/sandbox`.

 ## Basic usage
 `docker run -ti -p 8080:80 akamaiesi/ets-docker:latest`
 * Runs the ESI server, sandbox origin and playground.
-* `-p 8080:80` - explicitly map/publish port 8080 (ETS port) on your local machine to the main port 80 on the docker container.
-So, ETS server will be accessible by `http://localhost:8080/`, ESI playground by http://localhost:8080/playground, and the sandbox origin by http://localhost:8080/sandbox .
+* `-p 8080:80` - explicitly map/publish port 8080 (**ETS port**) on your local machine to the main port 80 on the docker container.
+So, ETS server will be accessible by `http://localhost:8080/`, ESI playground by `http://localhost:8080/playground`, and the sandbox origin by `http://localhost:8080/sandbox`.
 * ESI Debugging is disabled by default.
 * Edgescape is enabled with the defaults documented above.